brynmailer/invoice-manager/employee-app/README.md

 ## Roadmap

 The UI of this mobile application still possesses a few visual bugs and inconsistencies that are important to fix in the near future.
 As well as smoothing out the UI, there are a few features such as a work session search bar, and work session categorization that would be good to develop in order to provide a better user experience.
-It is also important that the application implements an architectural framework some time soon, whether this is ReactJS or another framework is yet to be decided.
+I would like to rebuild this application as a full native app utilising React Native.
+This would allow the application to implement many native exclusive features such as push notifications that would greatly improve the user experience.
+The app lends itself extremely well to the mobile setting, and there is very little reason why it should be localised to the web.

 ## Importance of Properly Building and Documenting the Application